token-metrics/tmai-virtual-game-repo/README.md

 ## 🤝 Contributing

-We welcome contributions to the TokenMetrics Virtuals Plugin!
+We welcome contributions to the Token Metrics Virtuals Plugin!
 Here's how to contribute effectively:

 ### **🚀 Quick Start for Contributors**